 The Perfect PorkI

-t’s no secret that Ina Garten, or otherwise known as “The Barefoot Contessa” is pretty much my idol.
+t’s no secret that Ina Garten, or otherwise known as “The Barefoot Contessa” is an inspiration to me.
 Her cookbooks are full of reliable recipes that “wow.”
 I found the recipe for Herbed Pork Tenderloins with Apple Chutney in her “Make it Ahead” cookbook, and what was unusual was that it wasn’t featured on Food Network, as almost all her recipes are.
 So I had no reviews to read, which is usually the first thing I do before committing to making a new recipe.
 Feeling up for the risk, I decided to go for it right out of the cookbook without a single review in mind.

 The end result was that this dish turned out to be, hands down, one of, if not the best, meals I’ve ever made.